jcoope02/budget_adjusment_scripts/README.md

 # Error Budget Adjustment Script

-**eba_script_v1.0.py** is an advanced, interactive command-line tool for creating Error Budget Adjustment (EBA) YAML files for Nobl9 SLOs.
-It fetches SLO data from Nobl9, allows you to select projects, services, or individual SLOs, and generates ready-to-use YAML files with rich user input and validation.
+**eba_script_v1.0.py** is an interactive command-line tool for creating Error Budget Adjustment (EBA) YAML files for Nobl9 SLOs.
+It retrives info on your Nobl9 SLOs, allows you to select projects, services, or individual SLOs, and then generates ready-to-use YAML files to apply for you error budget adjustments.

 ## What does it do?
 - Connects to your Nobl9 environment using the `sloctl` CLI.